danindudesilva/notesApp/README.md

 Use Postman or any other REST client to access the below APIs to use the notesApp.

 #### Assumption: In this scenario, notes are assumed to have only simple strings.
+When the user updates or deletes notes, archived notes can also be updated or deleted

 # APIS